-The cool, dryer “Garua” season lasts from June through Nov/Dec.
-The Garua is a fine drizzle that often falls over the estate in the early mornings.
+The cool, dry “Garua” season lasts from June/July through Nov/Dec.
+The Garua is a fine drizzle that often falls over the Highlands in the early mornings.
 Ironically, the Garua season provides more moisture at this time of year than the so-called wet season.
 The sun is less intense, with cloudier skies.
-Air temperature is lower, with highs in the mid 60°s to high 70°s F (15 – 25° C) depending on the month; September is the coolest month and the sea is also at its coolest.
+Air temperature is lower, with highs in the mid 60°s to high 70°s F (15 - 25° C) depending on the month; September is the coolest month.

 After Your Visit